amlloren/Pharma-Spending-by-Countries/README.md

 |:----:|:----:|:---:|:---:|:---|
 | 2005 | 2014 | 10 | 4 | New Zealand, Russia, Turkey, United Kingdom |

+NOTE: For some but not all analyses Israel was dropped and/or the data for 2015 was used.

 ### Correlation between Features

 To explore the relationships between different variables we created a heatmap to visualize the correlation between each feature where a correlation closer to 1.00 means more correlated.